Holbox: Mexico’s Most Stunning Beach You’ve (Probably) Never Heard Of

 My favorite beachfront restaurant was El Sabor.
 I just had a couple of mojitos followed by a burger here, but I really liked their outdoor seating with a great view of the water as well as overall vibe.
 Give it a try if you can’t decide on a place!

 This is Holbox’s signature dish, which is served by a bunch of different restaurants on the island.
 I tried it at Edylyn’s Restaurant, which claims to be the original creator of the dish.
 A glass of white wine went perfectly with this simple yet satisfying pizza!

 The other area to look for food besides the beach is the center of town.
-Holbox is centered around an outdoor performing arts stage, a basketball court, and a park, and the town is small enough that you really can’t miss it.
-If you don’t see a restaurant you want to try, consider some of the following.
+Holbox is centered around an outdoor performing arts stage, a basketball court, and a park; the town is small enough that you really can’t miss it.
+If you’re looking for a place to have a sit-down meal, consider some of the following.

 Viva Zapata for a Casual Dinner